jeeshan12/ECommerceAutomation/README.md

 * [Jasmine](https://jasmine.github.io/) - Jasmine is a behavior-driven development framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.
 And it has a clean, obvious syntax so that you can easily write tests..
 * [Faker](https://www.npmjs.com/package/faker) - a library to generate random data
 * [Docker](https://www.docker.com/) - Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Docker is used to containerize the automated tests in our case
-* [Parallel Execution]() - I would prefer to do the parallel execution in case if you are executing more than one spec.
-Otherwise certain time if you executing different tests on same browser, some data might cache and you will end up having some issues with test.
-Parallel tests will assign tests to separate thread id and does the execution for us.
-Even if you want to execute a single test please put f before descibe block like  `fdescribe`.

 ## Clone Project
 Clone the project by running below command in terminal